Home

 • Type: LMS Stanier 8F

-• Other 8F preserved: LMS 8233 (WD 307), this engine served in Persia and Egypt before returning to the United Kingdom, where it is preserved in working order.
+• Other WD 8F preserved: LMS 8233 (WD 307), this engine served in Persia and Egypt before returning to the United Kingdom, where it is preserved in working order.
 It is currently based on the Severn Valley Railway.

 Just before World War II, the British War Department (WD) realized the need for a modern engine, suitable for service on the front and choose an existing design from the LMS: the 8F type designed under the leadership of Sir William Stanier.
 From 1939 to 1941, the WD placed orders for a total of 208 engines with three suppliers: North British Locomotive, Beyer Peacock and Vulcan Foundry.
 In addition, the WD requisitioned 51 engines from the LMS in 1941.
 The delivery started in May 1940 and the engines were soon dispatched to Egypt, Palestine and Persia on military assignments.
 In 1944, some engines went to Italy.